kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 ￼<img src="/images/posts/2025-10-03-five-days-on-the-kumano-kodo/day1/L1001434.JPG" loading="lazy" />

 To add to the fun, my back hurts.
 It's fine, and I was expecting that, expecting it earlier.
-During my prep for this walk, my back had been bothering me quite a lot.
+During my prep for this walk, my back has been bothering me quite a lot.
 For some reason it hadn't hurt for a while, but now it does.

 And this heavy backpack is not helping, for sure.
-This is weighing 10-20kg.
+It weighs 10-20kg.
 I decided to bring my laptop to unload my photos and write every night, to keep my mind going during these 5 days.
 That is definitely making a negative difference.

 What helps me is engaging my core deliberately, like when someone's gonna punch you and you flinch.
-As my belly gets stiffer, I feel a relief in the middle of my back.
+As I brace my core and my belly tightens, I feel a relief in the middle of my back.
 So, overall, we're following the plan as intended, but I guess at this point, the decision is picking the less annoying annoyance.

 A mile and a half into our trail, after beautiful forests and trails, we are welcomed by an incredible lake reflecting the trees and the sky.